A Variational Inequality Perspective on Generative Adversarial Networks: Conclusion

 \section{Conclusion}

 We newly addressed GAN objectives in the framework of variational inequality.
-We tapped into the optimization literature to provide more principled sound techniques to optimize such games.
+We tapped into the optimization literature to provide more principled techniques to optimize such games.
 We leveraged these techniques to develop practical optimization algorithms suitable for a wide range of GAN training objectives (including non-zero sum games and projections onto constraints).
-We experimentally verified that this could yield better trained models, achieving to our knowledge the best inception score when optimizing a WGAN objective on the reference unmodified DCGAN architecture~\citep{radford2016unsupervised}.
+We experimentally verified that this could yield better trained models, improving the previous state of the art.
 The presented techniques address a fundamental problem in GAN training in a principled way, and are orthogonal to the design of new GAN architectures and objectives.
 They are thus likely to be widely applicable, and benefit future development of GANs.

-\subsubsection{Acknowledgments}
+\subsubsection{Acknowledgments.}

-This research was partially supported by the Canada Excellence Research Chair in “Data Science for Realtime Decision-making” and by the NSERC Discovery Grant RGPIN-2017-06936.
+This research was partially supported by the Canada CIFAR AI Chair Program, the Canada Excellence Research Chair in “Data Science for Realtime Decision-making”, by the NSERC Discovery Grant RGPIN-2017-06936 and by a Google Focused Research award.
 Gauthier Gidel would like to acknowledge Benoît Joly and Florestan Martin-Baillon for bringing a fresh point of view on the proof of Proposition~\ref{prop:explicit}.